Starting Nursery or Pre-school

 I worried about him getting too tired, getting upset or whether he he would eat his lunch and I missed knowing what he was doing all the time.
 It felt like another layer of control was being taken away from me.
 I also remember dropping him off and the inevitable tears.
 He would hold onto my legs and refuse to let go until his key worker peeled him off, gave him a big hug and distracted him with some trains.
 I left sobbing, walked home with Nancy in the pushchair and could think of nothing else.
 I gave them a call after what felt like a very long half-hour and of course Stanley had stopped crying immediately and was happy as Larry!

 He was often reluctant to go in and sometimes got a bit emotional when I went to pick him up but he absolutely loved it and the staff taught me the best way to leave that would cause the least trauma all round (see below).
 Nancy was watching him every time we dropped him off or picked him up and by the time she was old enough, she couldn’t wait to get into Pre-school.
 I’m not sure she even looked back at me when I dropped her the first time!
 Saying that, she did have her moments after she’d been going for a while but just like Stanley, as soon as I had gone, she was right as rain and thoroughly enjoyed her freedom and independence that Pre-school brought her.

 12 tips to make starting a new setting fun...

 - Teach them the names of the staff, particularly their key worker.
 Having photos with their names on at home really helps them feel safe and secure.

-- Find some other children who will be attending the same setting and set up a play date before you start.
+- Find some other children who will be attending the same setting and set up a play date before you start (or even just swap photos and talk about them).
 Local Facebook groups are great for finding other parents.